dstockhouse/eaglesat-plugsin/documents/data_rates.md

 Now, this number also assumes a static exposure time.
 It would be possible to dynamically alter the exposure time to adjust the level of saturation in the images.
-We could fine tune the exposure time to give us a desirable tradeoff between saturation.
+We could fine tune the exposure time to give us a desirable trade-off between saturation.
 Lower saturation would arguably be better, to reduce risk of event intersections or mismatching events on one sensor plane with the other, while the constant overhead involved with finishing an exposure and reading out